hysamah/MicroprocessorSim/README.md

 # MicroprocessorSim
-A microprocessor simulator using C++ and aheavily object oriented implementation
+A microprocessor simulator using C++ and a heavily object oriented implementation

 # Usage
 complie & run "test.cpp"